Train for a Career as a Wind Turbine Technician at UTI Houston1

 * If you wish to post a job please click here.

-If you’re looking to enter the renewable energy industry, UTI’s Wind Turbine Technician training program is a great place to start.
-In just 30 weeks, you can gain the hands-on skills and technical knowledge needed to pursue an entry-level role in this fast-growing field.
+If you’re looking to enter the renewable energy industry, UTI’s Electrical & Wind Turbine Technology program is a great place to start.
+In just eight months, you can gain the hands-on skills and technical knowledge needed to pursue an entry-level role in this fast-growing field.
 With expert instructors, industry-relevant training and a focus on safety and real-world experience, UTI prepares you to climb—literally and figuratively—toward a future in wind energy.

 Want to get started?
 Request more info or fill out an application today!